UTSCCSCC01/finalprojectf22-crunch-time/doc/sprint2/PB.md

 ### 4. As a user, I want to be able to access a page where I can contact directly for help so that I can directly reach out to a support team regarding any issues or questions
 * Should have a static “Contact Us” page in the nav bar that any users can view without needing to be signed in

-### 7. As a logged in user, I want to be able to logout by clicking a "logout" button on any of the pages and be sent to the homepage for all users so that I can keep my account information secure
-* The redirected homepage should be the general one, where users don’t have to be logged in to access
-* "logout" button should be in the navigation bar and always accesible for logged in users

 ### 9. As a logged in user, I want to be able to delete my account along with any personal information permanently from the website in case the user has security concerns or doesn’t wish to continue using the website
 * There should be a button in the account information page that allows the user to delete the account.
 * Should require additional verification, like password input, to access the personal information for extra security

-### 11. As a logged in user, I want to be able to search for my desired sports (physical and e-sports) so that I can find a group of individuals with similar preferences to play the sport with.
-* Users should be able to search for their desired sport through a search bar
-* Users will then have the option to create/join group for their searched sport

 ### 15. As a logged in user, I want to be able to set a group size limit when creating a group, so that I can get the ideal number of people for my group
 * Once a group has reached its capacity it will no longer be available to join